When was the last time you felt compassion?

 Before the walk we took time to leave symbols of compassion inside Armor Down meditation cushions.

-The first stop on our walk was the site of Medgar Evers.
+We first visited the site of Medgar Evers.
 Medgar was an American civil rights activist from Mississippi who worked to overturn segregation at the University of Mississippi by enacting social justice and voting rights.
 He was murdered by a white supremacist and Klansman.
 Medgar was killed by Byron De La Beckwith, a member of the White Citizen's Council.
 This group was formed in 1954 to resist the integration of schools and civil rights activism.
 As a veteran, Evers was buried with full military honors at Arlington National Cemetery.

 Our second stop was LTG Tim Maude.
 He was the highest ranking military member to die on September 11, 2001.
 Tim is remembered as a fallen warrior "who had the ability to look into the future, then to conceptualize a vision and translate that vision into an ambitious and feasible plan of action.
 He anticipated institutional reluctance to change - and over came it gracefully and skillfully."